Traditional 4-H Clubs

 - Location/Time: Second Monday of the month; 4:00-5:00 pm @ Extension Office.

-- Scuppernong Sprouts 4-H Club is the beginning of our youngest members' 4-H journey.
-Members will learn what it means to be in 4-H, how to run a meeting, and take part in citizenship activities, all while "learning by doing!"
+- Scuppernong Sprouts 4-H Club: This club marks the beginning of our youngest members’ 4-H journey.
+They’ll discover what it means to be part of 4-H, learn how to run a meeting, and participate in citizenship activities—all while embracing the spirit of “learning by doing!”

 - Club Leader: Emilou Spruill